 MOD

-RESOLUTION 58 (REV. BUSAN, 2014)
+RESOLUTION 58 (REV. DOHA, 2026)

-Strengthening of relations between ITU and regional telecommunication organizations and regional preparations for the Plenipotentiary Conference
+Strengthening of relations between ITU and regional telecommunication organizations and regional preparations for the Plenipotentiary Conference and other conferences and assemblies of the Union

-The Plenipotentiary Conference of the International Telecommunication Union (Busan, 2014),
+The Plenipotentiary Conference of the International Telecommunication Union (Doha, 2026),

 recalling

-a) Resolution 58 (Kyoto, 1994) of the Plenipotentiary Conference;
+a) Resolution 25 (Rev. Bucharest, 2022) of the Plenipotentiary Conference, on strengthening the ITU regional presence;

-b) Resolution 112 (Marrakesh, 2002) of the Plenipotentiary Conference;

-c) the following resolutions:
+b) the following resolutions:

-– Resolution 72 (Rev. WRC-07) of the World Radiocommunication Conference (WRC), on world and regional preparations for WRCs;
+– Resolution 72 (Rev.WRC-19) of the World Radiocommunication Conference (WRC), on world and regional preparations for WRCs;

-– Resolution 43 (Rev. Dubai, 2012) of the World Telecommunication Standardization Assembly (WTSA), on regional preparations for WTSAs;
+– Resolution 43 (Rev. New Delhi, 2024) of the World Telecommunication Standardization Assembly (WTSA), on regional preparations for WTSAs;

-– Resolution 31 (Rev. Hyderabad, 2010) of the World Telecommunication Development Conference (WTDC), on regional preparations for WTDCs, this resolution having been adopted for the first time in 2006, by WTDC-06 in Doha, Qatar,
+– Resolution 31 (Rev. Baku, 2025) of the World Telecommunication Development Conference (WTDC), on regional preparations for WTDCs,

-acknowledging
+taking note

 that Article 43 of the ITU Constitution states that: "Member States reserve the right to convene regional conferences, to make regional arrangements and to form regional organizations, for the purpose of settling telecommunication questions which are susceptible of being treated on a regional basis ...",